 - 1) Students shall choose whether they will leave campus or stay in the cafeteria during lunch each day. - 2) Students shall not loiter in the halls or classrooms, and shall immediately proceed to their lunch destination upon dismissal from class. - 3) Students who choose to stay in the school for lunch shall immediately proceed to the cafeteria.
 Students shall obey all cafeteria rules during lunch. - 4) Violations of school rules that occur during lunch may result in discipline.
-As students are walking to their chosen destination, they shall obey signs and signals, shall carefully cross streets and intersections, and shall stay off railroad tracks. - 5) No driving or being a passenger in a vehicle is allowed. - 6) Students shall be respectful, courteous, and safe at their chosen lunch location Students shall obey rules and laws, and shall clean up after themselves before returning to school. - 7) Students shall return to the school building on time.
+As students are walking to their chosen destination, they shall obey signs and signals, shall carefully cross streets and intersections, and shall stay off railroad tracks. - 5) Students may drive during open campus with a signed parental consent form and administrative approval.
+However, they are not permitted to have passengers in their vehicles.
+Violating this policy will result in the suspension of driving privileges. - 6) Students shall be respectful, courteous, and safe at their chosen lunch location Students shall obey rules and laws, and shall clean up after themselves before returning to school. - 7) Students shall return to the school building on time.